vvoovv/blosm/README.md

 * River, lakes, forests, vegetation are imported as polygons.
 If a terrain is provided, they are projected on the terrain.
 * Imported roads, paths and railways have width.
 They are represented by Blender curves with a profile object.
 If a terrain is provided, roads are projected on the terrain.

-Buy the addon at [gumroad.com](https://gumroad.com/l/blender-osm)!
-By [purchasing](https://gumroad.com/l/blender-osm) the addon you support the addon development.
-All customers will get the addon source code under GPL license!
+Get the addon at [gumroad.com](https://gumroad.com/l/blender-osm)!
+You might prefer to pay some price for the addon to support its development.
+However it is completely optional.
+The addon source code is available under GPL license!

 The detailed documentation is available [here](https://github.com/vvoovv/blender-osm/wiki/Documentation).